-Cyberbullying Ouestionnaire (CBO).
-The CBO (Calvete, Orue, Estévez, Villardón, & Padilla, 2010) composed of two sub- scales for measuring CB and CV.
-The initial version of the questionnaire (Calvete et al, 2010) consists of 16 items on CB and 11 items on the CV.
+Cyberbullying Questionnaire (CBQ).
+The CBQ (Calvete, Orue, Estévez, Villardón, & Padilla, 2010) composed of two sub- scales for measuring CB and CV.
+The initial version of the questionnaire (Calvete et al, 2010) consists of 16 items on CB and 11 items on CV.
 In this study, we used the modified version of CBQ by (Gámez-Guadix, Villa-George, & Calvete, 2014) composed of nine items for CV.
-To adapt the CV part of the scale to the Arabic language, it was translated to Arabic by an authorized translator, several minor changes were taking place in the formulation of the items, replacing some words with alternatives appropriate to Jordanian culture.
+To adapt the CV part of scale to Arabic language, it was translated to Arabic by authorized translator, several minor changes were took place in the formulation of the items, replacing some words with alternatives appropriate to Jordanian culture.
 The Arabic version of the questionnaire was pilot-tested to 92 university students at UH who answered each scale item while the research assistants detected the possible difficulties in the comprehension of the items.
 The content of each item was discussed with the students to ensure that the items were well understandable and relevant to the CV issues.
-The victimization subscale includes 9 items about the frequency severity with which students have exposed different behaviors of CB or cyber-attacks.
-Each participant was asked how often he\ she had experienced different CB behaviors as a victim by the internet or via smartphones, such as receiving disesteeming topics or threatening images\pictures, or messages of themselves that were humiliating while using the internet or a smartphone.
+The victimization sub-scale includes 9 items in reference the frequency severity with which student have exposed different behaviors of CB or cyber-attacks.
+Each participant was asked how often he\ she had experienced different CB behaviors as a victim by the internet or via smartphone, such as receiving disesteeming topic or threatening images\ pictures or messages of themselves that were humiliating while using the internet or a smart phone.
 The author reserved the same response format used by (Gámez-Guadix et al, 2014) to assess how often each behavior had occurred as CB or is as follows: 0 (never), 1 (1 or 2 times), 2 (3 or 4 times), or 3 (more than 5 times).
 The scale total scores between (0-27), (0-1.00 low, 1.01-2.00 mid, 2.01-3.00 high).
 The high scores indicate high exposure to CB.

 Center for Epidemiologic Studies Depression Scale (CESD- 20).
 The CESD- 20 (Varghese, & Pistole, 2017) measures depression over the past week in nonclinical populations.
 Sample items include "I felt depressed" and "I felt fearful."
-Respondent rates each item on a 4-point Likert-type scale ranging: 0 (rarely or never happened [less than 1 day]), 1 (most of the time [1 -3 days]), 2 (most of the time [3-5 days], 3(all last week).
+Respondent rates each item on a 4-point Likert-type scale ranging: 0 (rarely or never happened [less than 1 day]), 1 (most of the time [1 -3 days]), 2

+(most of the time [3-5 days], 3(all past week).
 Responses are summed to a total (ranged between 0-60), with some items reverse scored (Zhang et al, 2012).
 According to Radloff (1977) and Zhang et al (2012), higher scores indicate more severe depressive symptoms and scores at or above 16 indicate risky scores for depression.
-The reliability and validity of the CES-D in the Jordanian community were supported by Al-Modallal, (2010) work (Cronbach's alpha, 0.90).
-For this study's purposes, we established new psychometric properties, validity, and reliability values were obtained through interrater validity and Pearson (test-retest- three weeks) correlation coefficient (0.902) respectively.
+Reliability and validity of the CES-D in Jordanian community was supported by Al-Modallal, (2010) work (Cronbach's alpha, 0.90).
+For this study purposes we established new psychometric properties, validity and reliability value were obtained through interrater validity and Pearson (test retest- three weeks) correlation coefficient (0.902) respectively.